crsamc/MechaCar/README.md

 ## T-Tests on Suspension Coils

 ![image](https://user-images.githubusercontent.com/101649525/191892289-ccbc93f1-5087-499a-a8ba-09dfb99360f7.png)
+- For all lots, the mean of the sample is 1498.78.
+There is also a p-Value of 0.06, which is higher than the common significance level of 0.05.
+The true mean of all three of these manufacturing lots is not equal to 1500 but there is NOT enough evidence to support rejecting the null hypothesis.

 ![image](https://user-images.githubusercontent.com/101649525/191892430-f35ab06d-240b-49e3-9b0c-9eca46f6d9df.png)
+- Lot 1 sample has a p-value of 1 and the true sample mean of 1500, the sample mean and the presumed population mean are statitically similar.
+Lot 2 has a sample mean of 1500.02, a p-Value of 0.61; the sample mean and the population mean of 1500 are statistically similar.
+Lot 3 has a sample mean of 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
+This indicates that this sample mean and the presumed population mean are not statistically similar.

 ## Study Design: MechaCar vs Competition
-- What metric or metrics are you going to test?
+1. What metric or metrics are you going to test?
+- When comparing the MechaCar to its competition, the company should compare the MechaCar in various categories that customers would care about: cost, city and highway fuel efficiency, safety rating, or yearly maintenance costs.
+Using these categories, you can determine the overall value of the MechaCar compared to the others and if it is priced fairly in the market.
-- What is the null hypothesis or alternative hypothesis?
+2. What is the null hypothesis or alternative hypothesis?
+- Null Hypothesis: MechaCar is valued at or similar to competitors and priced accurately.
+Alternative Hypothesis: MechaCar is NOT valued at or similar to competitors and priced inaccurately.
-- What statistical test would you use to test the hypothesis?
+3. What statistical test would you use to test the hypothesis?
 And why?
+- An ANOVA test could be used because it is able to test to see if the means from each vehicle are significantly similar or different.
-- What data is needed to run the statistical test?
+4. What data is needed to run the statistical test?
+- Need to look at comparable models in the specified categories.
+If the p value is greater than 0.05, then MecaCar has equal to or similar value within the categories.
+If the p value is less than 0.05, then MecaCar's value is significantly different in those categories.
+If MecaCar's average is either below or above the others, it would determine its comparability in value to the others and if the prices are set fairly.